ShanClayton/Covid/README.md

 # Covid-19 Prevention Tips, Tracker & Resources
-Resource website that tracks current Covid-19 cases in the United States.
+Information site that tracks current Covid-19 cases in the United States.
 Prevention tips and resources are also provided.
 # Credit
 Images from Vexels<br>